 Berkeley Hope Scholars (BHS) offers a welcoming community focused on building a safe and caring space with peers who have similar life experiences.
 We welcome students of all ages and experiences to participate in BHS.
 This is an inclusive program where all current and former foster youth, probation youth, and students who were orphaned before the age of 18 are invited to participate and enjoy community support.
-Our program includes students who enter Berkeley directly from high school, and students who transfer from other colleges and universities.
+Our program includes students who enter Berkeley directly from high school, students who transfer from other colleges and universities, and graduate students.
 This includes students who are themselves parents and also re-entry students who are 25 years and older.

 All BHS students are invited to utilize the following services:

 - Enroll in BHS transition course, or an alternate relevant transition course

 - Consultation with BHS staff regarding holistic wrap-around services

 - Referral to BHS campus and community service partners